 Think about this.
-You just had some major property damage to your home, and you go to file an insurance claim, but your insurance company denies it.
+You just had some major property damage to your home, and you go to file a claim, but your home insurance claim is denied.
 No money to fix the damages for you!
 It is one of the worst things to happen besides the property damage itself.
-Let’s learn why claims are denied, what to do after you have a denial, and everything there is to know about denied property damage insurance claims.
+Let’s learn why home insurance claims are denied, what to do after you have a denial, and everything there is to know about denied property damage insurance claims.

 Why is my property damage insurance claim denied?

 There are a few reasons why claims can be denied by your insurance company.
 It’s important to know these reasons even if you haven’t experienced a denied homeowners insurance claim to prevent them from happening.

 Insurance claims can be denied due to typical wear and tear.
 This is the most common kind of denied homeowners insurance claim.
 This is when there is damage that has been occurring over a long period of time as opposed to damage that happens all at once.
 This isn’t covered by a standard insurance policy.

 For example, let’s say you have an old sewage pipe leaking in your basement, but you didn’t know it was happening since you don’t spend a lot of time down there.
 One day you do downstairs and see water on the ground and realize what has been happening.
 Unfortunately, you won’t be covered by your insurance company to fix the damages and your water damage claim will be denied.